iVanPan/Cordova_QQ/README.md

 ## Requirements
 - Cordova Version 3.5+
 - Cordova-Android >=4.0
+- Cordova-iOS >=4.0

 ##Installation
 1. ```cordova plugin add https://github.com/iVanPan/Cordova_QQ.git --variable QQ_APP_ID=YOUR_QQ_APPID``` or ```cordova plugin add cordova-plugin-qqsdk --variable QQ_APP_ID=YOUR_QQ_APPID```
-2. cordova build
+2. cordova build --device

 ##Notes
-1.  <del>you may get a error like this "platforms/android/libs/android-support-v4.jar" already exists!",because you may have duplicate android-support-v4.jar files in your android project.
-Remove android-support-v4.jar from the /libs folder of your project.	</del> fixed by hook
-2. This plugin is required cordova-android version >=4.0,so using cordova  5.0.0 or higher is recommended
+1. This plugin is required cordova-android version >=4.0,so using cordova  5.0.0 or higher is recommended
-3. This plugin should be used after the deviceready event has been fired!!!
+2. This plugin should be used after the deviceready event has been fired!!!
-4. ~~If cordova version  <5.1.1,when two cordova plugins are modifying “*-Info.plist” CFBundleURLTypes, only the first added plugin is getting the changes applied.so after installing plugin,please check the URLTypes in your Xcode project.You can find this issue [here](https://issues.apache.org/jira/browse/CB-8007)~~ Update:This Bug is fixed in last cordova version(5.1.1)
+3. ~~If cordova version  <5.1.1,when two cordova plugins are modifying “*-Info.plist” CFBundleURLTypes, only the first added plugin is getting the changes applied.so after installing plugin,please check the URLTypes in your Xcode project.You can find this issue [here](https://issues.apache.org/jira/browse/CB-8007)~~ Update:This Bug is fixed in last cordova version(5.1.1)
-5. For Android: make sure your signature is correct !!!
+4. For Android: make sure your signature is correct !!!

-## About iOS 9

-###App Transport Security
-iOS 9 introduces a new security feature that blocks non-HTTPS traffic in your app.
-However,   Tencent QQ SDK not support HTTPS yet, this Plugin will turn off https and allow non-HTTPS traffic

 ##Usage